SciML/BoundaryValueDiffEq.jl/docs/src/tutorials/optimal_control.md

 ### Initial guess

-The initial guess of the dynamical optimization prolem must be provided, either as the initial guess of the first state, `u0 = [-1.0, 0.0, 6.0]` or initial guess function of the whole solution `u0(t, p) = [sin(t), cos(t), sin(t)]`.
+The initial guess of the dynamical optimization problem must be provided, either as the initial guess of the first state, `u0 = [-1.0, 0.0, 6.0]` or initial guess function of the whole solution such as `u0(t, p) = [sin(t), cos(t), sin(t)]`.

-With all the above parts, we can build the model for our blocok move optimal control example:
+With all the above parts, we can build the model for our block move optimal control example:
-So the copy-and-paste code for the block move optimal contorl problem is:
+So the copy-and-paste code for the block move optimal control problem is:

 ```julia
 using BoundaryValueDiffEqMIRK, Ipopt, OptimizationMOI